Easy Braised Fennel

 • TOTAL

-Most often, you’ll find fennel with stalks and fronds in tact — the fronds are those wispy green things at the top.
-For this recipe, we’re after the bulb, but make sure you keep the stalks and fronds for another day.
-Use the fronds as you would fresh herbs and the stalks can be kept in the freezer then added to a future homemade stock (see our chicken stock recipe).
+Most often, you’ll find fennel with stalks and fronds in tact—the fronds are those wispy green things at the top.
+For this braised fennel recipe, we’re after the bulb, but make sure you keep the stalks and fronds for another day.
+Use the fronds as you would fresh herbs and the stalks can be kept in the freezer and added to a future homemade stock (see our chicken stock recipe).

 You Will Need